echyn/echyn.github.io/research.md

    <details><summary> Abstract (+) </summary>
    <blockquote>
    <p align="justify">
-   This paper uses administrative data to measure causal impacts of removing children from families investigated for abuse or neglect.
-We use the removal tendency of quasi-experimentally assigned child protective service investigators as an instrument for whether authorities removed and placed children into foster care.
-Our main analysis estimates impacts on educational outcomes by gender and age at the time of an investigation.
-We find that removal significantly increases standardized test scores for young girls.
-There are no detectable impacts on the test scores of girls removed at older ages or boys of any age.
-For older children, we also find few significant impacts of removal on the likelihood of having a juvenile conviction, graduating from high school, enrolling in a postsecondary institution, or having a teenage birth.
-We investigate potential mechanisms driving heterogeneous impacts by gender and age.
-Our results do not appear to be driven by heterogeneous effects on foster care placement, school mobility and quality, or participation in special education programs.
-For girls, we find that removal significantly increases the likelihood of post-investigation criminal charges or incarceration for parents and caretakers who are the perpetrators of abuse or neglect.
+   This paper measures impacts of removing children from families investigated for abuse or neglect.
+We use removal tendencies of child protection investigators as an instrument.
+We focus on young children investigated before age 6 and find that removal significantly increases test scores and reduces grade repetition for girls.
+There are no detectable impacts for boys.
+This pattern of results does not appear to be driven by heterogeneity in pre-removal characteristics, foster placements, or the type of schools attended after removal.
+The results are consistent with the hypothesis that development of abused and neglected girls is more responsive to home removal.
    <br></p> </blockquote>
    </details>